NIS 2 Cybersecurity Directive

 What are NIS and NIS 2 directives?

 NIS refers to the security of Network and Information Systems.
-Currently, the NIS directive from 2016 is in effect.
-The existing rules primarily apply to critical infrastructure companies and providers of digital services (online marketplaces, online search engines, and cloud computing services).
+The NIS directive has been effective since 2016.
+Formerly, the rules were primarily applied to critical infrastructure companies and providers of digital services (online marketplaces, online search engines, and cloud computing services).

 The sectoral scope of the previous NIS Directive has been expanded through NIS2 to encompass a much larger portion of the economy, ensuring comprehensive coverage of sectors and services critical to the fundamental social and economic activities within the internal market.